Skip to content

 If you’ve been involved in a car accident in Kissimmee and need legal assistance, don’t wait.
 Contact a Kissimmee Car Accident Lawyer at Michael T. Gibson, P.A., Auto Justice Attorney today.
 You can either call our office at (407) 422-4529 or fill out one of our short contact forms.

 At Michael T. Gibson, P.A., Auto Justice Attorney, we understand the devastating impact a car accident can have on your life and the lives of your loved ones.
-Our Kissimmee car accident lawyers are dedicated to supporting victims of car accidents by providing expert legal representation with compassion and integrity.
-Call us at (407) 422-4529 to speak with one of our attorneys during your free consultation.
+Call us at (407) 422-4529 for a free consultation, we are here to help.

 Did you get hurt in a car accident in Kissimmee, Florida?
 Many people who experience such accidents face serious, sometimes life-changing injuries.
 Car accidents are common incidents in Kissimmee, especially along U.S. 192.
 The road is only a 75-mile stretch but is one of the deadliest highways in Florida.
 If you have been involved in an accident on one of our highways, we understand how devastating the aftermath is.
 Between nursing injuries and managing the piling medical bills, you barely have the emotional strength to deal with the complex legal intricacies involved in the compensation process.